ctrueden/equilibrium/_pages/events/case-11.md

 ### Persons of interest

-**[Reginald Auror](../dossiers/reginald-auror)**, newly hired “security specialist,” a contractor who works alone.
+**[Reginald Auror](../dossiers/reginald-auror)**, newly hired "security specialist," a contractor who works alone.
 He has dark, beady eyes and a shaved head.
-He seems quite concerned about “horrors from the deep.”
+He seems quite concerned about "horrors from the deep."

 **[Raliana Quizzelpuff](../dossiers/raliana-quizzelpuff)**, a long-time cook for the Rockwell family.
 She is friendly and honest.

-**[Rollomorphus (“Rollo”) Rockwell](../dossiers/rollomorphus-rockwell)**, [Callie](../dossiers/callie)’s father.
+**[Rollomorphus ("Rollo") Rockwell](../dossiers/rollomorphus-rockwell)**, [Callie](../dossiers/callie)'s father.
 Easygoing, friendly, creative, eccentric, playful, a bit rash.
 He loves Callie very much and spoils her.
 Hard for him to say no. He is an alchemist by training.

-**[Linestreya (“Lini”) Grumbletuft Rockwell](../dossiers/linistreya-rockwell)**, Callie’s mother.
-She is stern, the “bad cop” of the family, but ultimately has a kind heart.
+**[Linestreya ("Lini") Grumbletuft Rockwell](../dossiers/linistreya-rockwell)**, Callie's mother.
+She is stern, the "bad cop" of the family, but ultimately has a kind heart.
 She is a political advisor.